silverstripeltd/platform-build/README.md

 If your source code has private repositories, you will need to mount the private key (deploy key) into the container (preferable as read only)

-if you are developing locally there is a good chance your private key has a passphrase or some other setup which might mean it is easier to use ssh agent forwarding.
+If you are developing locally, there is a good chance your private key has a passphrase or some other setup which might mean it is easier to use ssh agent forwarding.
 For example:

 ```
 --volume $SSH_AUTH_SOCK:/ssh-agent \